 How to Make Graham Cracker Toffee Crack

 Preheat your oven to 350 degrees F. Then get your 9×13 pan ready.
 You want to line it with aluminum foil or parchment paper, and butter the bottom.
+You can also lightly coat it with non-stick cooking spray if desired.

 As the mixture boils, it will become frothy, but will settle down as soon as you remove it from the heat.
 It is imperative that you stir it the entire time it is boiling!
 Also, be sure to set the timer for two minutes and remove the mixture from the stove when the timer goes off.